knezewski/CV/README.md

 # Andrei Kniazev
-Full-stack engineer with 4 years of experience developing user interfaces with modern development practices.
-I'm passionate about lifelong learning, sustainable development, applying, and contributing to innovative technologies
+As a full-stack developer, I have 4 years of experience in building UI with modern practices, such as React, TypeScript, Node js, Express.
+I enjoy applying innovative technologies that make a positive impact on society and the environment.
+I have developed and optimized web applications for various domains, such as transportation logistics, banking, and healthcare.

 ## Technical skills:

 **Front-end:**
 * Javascript
 * Typescript
-* SCSS, CSS-in-JS, CSS modules
+* SCSS, CSS-in-JS
 * React
-* Redux, React-Query, MobX
+* Redux, MobX
 * REST API
 * Google Map
 * Vite